The Journey to Data Analytics Maturity

 Delivering better constituent services in 2021 begins and ends with data.
 Whether it’s fighting the opioid crisis, getting people back to work after COVID-19, or launching other innovative citizen-centric initiatives, data is a critical component that helps government agencies make better decisions that positively impact people’s lives.

-But raw data in itself poses no real benefit to an agency.
-Call it the technological equivalent of white noise; it’s comforting to know that it’s there, but it doesn’t truly serve a purpose until it is made actionable through analytics.
+Data becomes truly useful when it is made actionable through analytics.
+Raw data in itself poses no real benefit to an agency.
+Call it the technological equivalent of white noise, it’s comforting to know that it’s there, but it doesn’t truly serve a purpose.

 Too often, agencies only look at enterprise analytics from a technology perspective.
 They consider the initial purchase of a technology solution to be their enterprise analytics initiative.
 In fact, purchasing technology is just the beginning.
 Your analytics program will only flourish if you develop a holistic approach.
 Qlarion’s most successful partners are public servants who are committed to: